nightroman/FarNet/FSharpFar/README.md

 Compiles a library (dll) with the specified or default configuration.
 The default is `*.fs.ini` in the active panel.

-The command is useful for making FarNet modules without installing anything else.
-But it may create any .NET libraries, not just FarNet modules.
+The command is used for making FarNet scripts or modules without installing anything else.
+But it may create any .NET libraries, not just for FarNet.

-Configuration requirements:
+Configuration notes:

 - At least one source file must be specified.
-- `[out]` must specify `{-o|--out}:<file.dll>`.
+- The section `[out]` may specify `{-o|--out}:<file.dll>` but if it is omitted then the FarNet script is assumed with its name derived from configuration or its folder.

 ****
 ### project